nathalia45/herbsjs.github.io/docs/tutorial/graphql.md

 })
 ```

-the type definition in the GraphQL syntax would be something like this:
+The type definition in the GraphQL syntax would be like this:

 ```graphql
 type User {